The following handbook is an essential document for students in all graduate programs in Pharmacology and Toxicology.

 These attributes must be clearly demonstrated for successful completion of the Proposition Examination.

-Students will start the process for the Proposition Examination at the beginning of the Spring semester of their second year (i.e., their fourth semester) in the Ph.D. program, and complete it before the end of July that year.
+Generally, PPBS students will start the process for the Proposition Examination at the beginning of the Spring semester of their second year (i.e., their fourth semester) in the Ph.D. program, and complete it before the end of July that year.
+Exceptions may be made if the student is directly admitted to the program, all direct admits should confer with the DGS for a schedule.
 The examination will be linked to a two-credit course (PMY540) with an S/U grade to be assigned at the end of the examination.

 The research topic will be selected by the student, and it may either be on the work that the student expects to pursue for his/her dissertation (recommended) or be related to it.
 In addition to serving the purpose mentioned in Overview, this will prepare the student for submitting a proposal for a pre-doctoral fellowship to a funding agency.
 The selected title should be of sufficient specificity to be appropriate for a major grant proposal.
 The Chair of the Proposition Examination Committee will decide the appropriateness of the topic.